toocol/termio-deprecated/README.md

 > The program is mainly based on Java OpenJDK 17 with Vert.x and JSch, it's a lightweight command line SSH terminal tool;
 >
 > Provide SSH login **credential storage** and **fast login**, as well as the **async sftp function**;
->
-> Vim file editing function is not supported for the time now, and it may be accomplished in the future.

 ### Build with source code
 ```